-4.2.23. exception, exceptional condition.
+4.2.22. exception, exceptional condition.
 (AF) An exception is an event that occurs, and may be signaled, when an operation on some particular operands has no outcome suitable for every reasonable application.
-A signaled exception is handled in a language- or implementation-defined way.
-Details in §7.5.
+A signaled exception is handled in an implementation-defined way.